|

 DuroMax XP12000EH

-• 7.8 hours at a 25% load.
+• 7 – 8 hours of runtime at 25% load.

-Best Propane Generator
+Best Propane Generators

-We tested 21 propane generators, interviewed 27 campers, and RV owners talked to 6 employees that are currently working in the generator manufacturing companies, and researched online.
+We tested 21 propane generators, interviewed 27 campers and RV owners talked to 6 employees that are currently working in the generator manufacturing companies, and researched online.

 We compiled all that data into this article after considering features such as noise, power output, fuel efficiency, portability, starter types, and reading meters.